-Maintaining your relevance with your clients is key.
+Staying relevant with your clients is the key to success.
 This applies to not only retaining your clients, but to also getting referrals from your clients.
-So how exactly do you do that?
+So, how exactly do you do that?
 What does staying relevant or becoming more relevant mean?

 1. Industry Acumen

 Staying up to date on a client’s industry, including threats and opportunities is key.
 This includes making your client aware of any changes or updates that they need to be aware of relating to their industry.
 We pride ourselves in having a diverse team that is able to handle client needs in a number of industries.
 Most specifically: Charter Schools, Construction, Manufacturing, HOA, Non-Profit, and Entrepreneurs.
 Our team attends regular seminars, conferences, and other events in all of these fields to stay up to date.

 2. Client Collaboration